Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/28_WiFi_Working_Modes.rst

 Because the names and passwords of routers in various places are different, before the Code runs, users need to enter the correct router’s name and password in the box as shown in the illustration above.

-After making sure the router name and password are entered correctly, compile and upload codes to ESP8266, wait for ESP8266 to connect to your router and print the IP address assigned by the router to ESP8266 in “Shell”.
+After making sure the router name and password are entered correctly, compile and upload codes to ESP8266, wait for ESP8266 to connect to your router and print the IP address assigned by the router to ESP8266 in "Shell".

 .. image:: ../_static/imgs/28_WiFi_Working_Modes/Chapter28_12.png
     :align: center